Eric Ramsey

 Eric Ramsey was a defensive back for Auburn University's football team in the early 1990s who used a tape recorder to secretly record conversations between his football coaches and Booster "Corky" Frost regarding an illicit player payment scheme.
 Ramsey's allegations also included racist practices at Auburn, including disapproval of inter-racial dating in the community and segregation of black and white players in the resident athletic dorm.
-After his tapes were revealed, Auburn received strict penalties and probation for the sixth time in the school's history.
+After his tapes were revealed, Auburn received strict penalties and NCAA probation.
 This scandal prompted Coach Pat Dye's resignation and preceded the hiring of Samford University football coach Terry Bowden.

 Background information

-Eric Ramsey was born in the Birmingham suburb of Homewood, Alabama in 1967.
+Eric Ramsey was born in the Birmingham suburb of Homewood, Alabama in 1968.
 He was signed by Auburn in the signing class of 1986 but was redshirted for the 1987 football season that culminated in Auburn's second SEC championship in five years.
 In 1989, he became a starter, and in 1990, he was a star defensive back on an Auburn team that went as high as number three in the nation.
 He was drafted in the tenth round of the 1991 NFL draft by the Kansas City Chiefs but was cut before training camp ended.
 In June 1991, the Montgomery-Advertiser newspaper printed a portion of an essay Ramsey wrote for his Sociology class.
 The article accused Auburn's football coaches of being "condescending" towards blacks and having a slave master mentality.

 Another contributing factor to the scandal is believed to be the conflict within the Ramsey family.
 Former Auburn linebacker Aundray Bruce was married to Ramsey's wife's sister, making them brothers-in-law.
-Bruce was the overall number one pick in the 1988 NFL Draft by the Atlanta Falcons and had received a substantial signing bonus.
+Bruce was the overall number one pick in the 1988 NFL draft by the Atlanta Falcons and had received a substantial signing bonus.

 The scandal breaks

 On Friday, September 27, 1991, Ramsey was the front-page story in the Montgomery Advertiser.
 He claimed to have received improper benefits including money in violation of NCAA rules.
 He further claimed that he had a collection of over 70 audio tapes to substantiate his allegations.
 He had retained Birmingham attorney Donald Watkins as legal counsel.
-His claims were supported by former Auburn fullback Alex Strong, who claimed that he had received "a couple of thousand a year" from former Auburn assistant Frank Young.
+His claims were supported by former Auburn fullback Alex Strong, who claimed that he had received "a couple of thousand a year" from former Auburn assistant Frank Young, before later recanting his claim.

 Ramsey's most specific allegations centered on Auburn booster Bill "Corky" Frost.
 Ramsey alleged that Frost had made at least two of Ramsey's monthly car payments and given him steaks to help him gain weight.
 He also claimed Young had paid him $300 per month.
 The most damaging allegation, however, was pointed at Auburn coach and athletic director, Pat Dye, who he claimed had helped him receive an unsecured loan for over $9,000 in April 1990.

-Ramsey's initial claims were opposed by several former Auburn stars including Bo Jackson, Frank Thomas, and Aundray Bruce.
+Ramsey's claims were opposed by several former Auburn stars including Bo Jackson, Frank Thomas, and his brother-in-law Aundray Bruce.
 All spoke out against Ramsey and denied they had ever received any improper benefits.